 Common Failure Points in Recovery Machines

 Understanding potential failures helps evaluate warranty importance.
-Compressors represent the most expensive component – the MR45’s ceramic cylinders may reduce wear and receive extended coverage.
+Compressors represent the most expensive component.
+The MR45’s ceramic cylinders may reduce wear and receive extended coverage.
 Electrical components (circuit boards, switches, sensors) can fail with power fluctuations.
 The RG3 covers these components while budget brands may exclude control boards.
 Pressure switches, critical for safety, typically receive full warranty coverage from reputable manufacturers.

 Recovery Machine Warranty Claim Processes